 New to the decorating game?
-Creating an inspiration board, known as a mood board, is a great way to get your new nursery project rolling!
+Creating an inspiration board, known as a mood board, is a great way to get your new nursery project rolling.

 Mood boards help people to refine their ideas and narrow their design choices before they ever start decorating—a process that can save time, money and energy in the long run.
-They’re also fun to make and share!
+They’re also fun to make and share.

 Wondering how to make a mood board for your nursery?
 Just follow these simple steps.

-You’re building an inspiration bank, not a nursery!
+You’re building an inspiration bank, not a nursery.
 It doesn’t matter if you can’t afford it or if you’ll never end up using it.
 This is not the moment to be practical.
 Just pin what you love.

 Narrow Your Options

 Drowning in inspiration images?
-Settling on a color, style and/or theme is the quickest way to give your design focus.
+Settling on a color, style, and/or theme is the quickest way to give your design focus.
 Start by identifying a decorating style you love.
 Chances are you already have a good idea of what turns you on.
 Not sure what you like?
 Return to your inspiration images, and go with your gut.
-You’ll know it when you see it!
+You’ll know it when you see it.

 Once you’ve selected the style, think about what colors and themes work best within your style’s parameters.
 Love shabby chic?
 Think pastels and nature themes.
 Prefer a clean and modern space?
 Consider a geometric motif.
 Decorating rules are made to be broken, but sticking to a specific template can help you refine your concept.

-- Key pieces of furniture, like the crib, rocker and changing station.
+- Key pieces of furniture, like the crib, rocker, and changing station

 - Photos or textile samples of bedding, curtains, etc.

-- Paint chips or swatches.
+- Paint chips or swatches

-- Light fixtures.
+- Light fixtures

-- Statement pieces, artwork, and any must-have accessories you love.
+- Statement pieces, artwork, and any must-have accessories you love

-- Ideas and inspiration images for your focal point.
+- Ideas and inspiration images for your focal point

-- Inspiration photos of any other brilliant design idea you’d like to copy, such as a cozy reading nook or clever storage hack.
+- Inspiration photos of any other brilliant design idea you’d like to copy, such as a cozy reading nook or clever storage hack

 Choose Your Tools

 Ready to start building your mood board?
 First, you’ll need to decide on a medium.
 Interior designers generally prefer physical boards, which give more accurate depictions of color and texture.
 (Think cut and paste/pin.)
 But digital boards, which can be easily rearranged and shared, are also a great option.
 Not so handy with Photoshop?
 Try using one of these simple tools.

-Put It All Together.
+Put It All Together

 Once, you’ve gotten color out of the way, concentrate on coordinating patterns and creating variations in texture.
 Then move on to furnishings.
-If you need help mixing and matching individual furniture pieces?
-Check out this handy guide.
+If you need help mixing and matching individual furniture pieces, check out this handy guide.
 Finally, don’t forget to include a few of your favorite mood-setting accessories.
-After all, adorable is all in the details!
+After all, when it comes to nurseries, adorable is in the details.